PerMalmberg/du-yfs/README.md

 * Make settings separate commands to make them type safe.
 * Stuck on pad on activation - wants to move to first point?
 Move upwards a little first
 * Use PID for adjustment
+* Screen with logo in shutdown state - configurable at compile time
+* Fix screen data

 * More natural manual control
 * Fix overshoot when turning